noasiegel/MechaCar_Statistical_Analysis/README.md

 ![Screen Shot 2022-12-06 at 6 52 55 PM](https://user-images.githubusercontent.com/110838228/206514591-725d7d53-4f70-43a8-b8b7-e170ec3026f0.png)

--vehicle length and gound clearance
+-Vehicle length and gound clearance provided a non-random amount of variance to the mpg values in the dataset.

--no, because if the slope were to be 0 the coeffients would have to be 0 as well -yes, because its a relatively large R-squared value, and the value is closer to 1 than 0
+-The slope is not considered to be 0 because if the slope were to be 0 the coeffients would have to be 0 as well.

+-The linear model predicts mpg of MechaCar prototypes effectively because its a relatively large R-squared value, and the value is closer to 1 than 0.

 ## Summary Statistics on Suspension Coils